Dawson Leery: Reception

 Despite being the series' titular character, there was much criticism of Dawson's character during the series' initial run as well as retrospectively.
 At the time of Dawson's Creek original broadcast run, Dawson's character was seen as a departure from previous leading men of teen dramas such as Beverly Hills, 90210 and My So-Called Life, in part because he was a contrast to jocks and bad boy-types and had a sensitive, introspective nature.
 Television Without Pity, a TV recap website created to recap Dawson's Creek episodes, wrote, "In the early series, Dawson is sort of a doofus, but in the way most teens are.
 But then he became a score-keeping, judgmental, self-satisfied guy whose hair was an affront."
 Critics argued "Pacey [eventually] eclipsed Dawson as both the series' most relatable character and its moral centre."

 Among the most criticized aspects of Dawson's character was a "misguided sense of ownership over women," as when he believes Jack stole Joey away from him in season two and later tries to "win" Joey by entering a sailing competition in season three.
 In an article for Vice, writer Sarit Luban wrote, "Dawson believes that women should be treated well and that he personally treats women well, which leads him to assume that he's a good match for any woman he sets his eyes on.
 When some nevertheless ignore or reject him, he feels slighted.
 The irony of Nice Guys like Dawson, of course, is that their entitlement is not nice."

 Van Der Beek's thoughts on Dawson Leery

-James Van Der Beek has joked he wouldn't want to be friends with Dawson in real life.
+James Van Der Beek joked he wouldn't want to be friends with Dawson in real life.
 He also commented that he was happy with the ending of the series and was glad that Joey and Dawson didn't end up together.
 Van Der Beek also spoofed his character in the 2000 comedy Scary Movie and in a sketch for Funny or Die called "Vandermemes".